MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/roadmap.md

 ### Ongoing maturity

 Continuous improvement and expansion of the content to meet emerging customer needs.
 New releases occur in a monthly cycle across the Cloud Adoption Framework.
-However, not every section of CAF with be updated in every months release.
+However, not every section of the Cloud Adoption Framework with be updated in every months release.

 Definition of Done: Each subsequent release should contain: